nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state_pm.rst

    :local:
    :depth: 2

-The |ble_state_pm| is a minor module that counts the number of active Bluetooth® connections and imposes a :ref:`power manager module <caf_power_manager>` power level restriction if there is at least one active connection.
+The Bluetooth® state power manager module is a minor module that counts the number of active Bluetooth® connections and imposes a :ref:`power manager module <caf_power_manager>` power level restriction if there is at least one active connection.

 Configuration
 *************